ZhiyangGeeZhou/ZhiyangGeeZhou.github.io/index.md

 Zhiyang is an Assistant Professor of Biostatistics in the Joseph J. Zilber College of Public Health at the University of Wisconsin-Milwaukee.
 Prior to the current appointment, he was an Assistant Professor in the Department of Statistics at the University of Manitoba.
-Currently, Zhiyang's research is focused on the intersection of statistics and machine learning, where he explores both methodological and theoretical dimensions.
+Zhiyang's research is situated at the intersection of statistics and machine learning, focusing on the development of novel methods to enhance predictive performance and strengthen statistical inference.
-His enthusiasm for collaborative and applied research underscores his commitment to leveraging statistical insights to solve real-world problems.
+He also adapts and extends classical techniques to accommodate complex and heterogeneous data structures, applying rigorous statistical reasoning to address real-world challenges.
 See his [curriculum vitae](attach/CV20250504.pdf){:target="_blank"} (updated on 2025/May/04).

 # APPOINTMENTS